Avik43218/no-libc/README.md

 # no-libc

-This repository contains programs written in freestanding C with libc and x86_64 Assembly.
+This repository contains programs written in freestanding C without using libc and x86_64 Assembly.